Rome.us

 The Arch of Titus became a prototype of many arches built afterwards.
 Probably the most famous – Arc de Triomphe in Paris, France

-Tourists will be glad to know that despite having such a rich history, the Arch of Titus is a perfect spot for making some memorable pictures.
-Just make sure to choose the right angle and you will be able to fit both the Arch and all famous Colosseum into you picture.
-Be aware that this area is usually always crowded and very often tourists are getting robbed by numerous pickpockets hanging out in the area.
-Also, if you want to visit Colosseum make sure you buy an official ticket either through the website or in the ticket office located inside the Colosseum.
+Tourists will be glad to know that the Arch of Titus is a perfect spot for taking some memorable pictures despite having such a rich history.
+Just make sure to choose the right angle, and you will be able to fit both the Arch and the famous Colosseum into your picture.
+However, be aware that this area is usually always crowded, and very often, tourists are getting robbed by numerous pickpockets hanging out in the area.

 • Address: Via Sacra, 00186